SAFE-Stack/docs/docs/recipes/ui/add-sass.md

         ],
     },
     ```
+Here's what your webpack config file should look like in the end: [webpack.config.js](https://gist.github.com/functionalprogrammer/df7f02e43d6c0f49b6ed75893b551f3a)

 ## I am Using the Minimal Template
 1. Navigate to the `src/Client` folder and open the `webpack.config.js` file.